MXA RACE TEST: THE REAL TEST OF THE 2022 SUZUKI RM-Z250

 Fork-leg height: Standard

-Notes: If you opt out of lowering the spring rate, you will want to run the compression all the way out and drop the oil height by 20cc—unless you are a 200-pounder.
+Notes: If you opt out of lowering the spring rate, then you will want to run the compression all the way out and drop the oil height by 30cc—unless you are a 200-pounder.

-To balance out the bike, we set the sag at 107mm.
-With the stock spring rate, the MXA test riders raised the sag to 104mm to get more weight on the forks to help them move.
-The stock clicker setting actually isn’t bad.
-For hardcore racing, these are MXA’s recommended 2021 Suzuki RM-Z250 shock settings (stock settings are in parentheses):
+With the overly stiff stock spring rates, test riders increased the sag to 104mm to get more weight on the forks to get them to move.
+For hardcore racing, these are MXA’s recommended 2022 Suzuki RM-Z250 shock settings (stock settings are in parentheses):

 Spring rate: 50 N/mm (52 N/mm)